bleedmaster/.../technical-notes/TN-002-Independent-Bleed-Extension-per-Page-Side.md

 The method has been successfully validated using independently configurable parameters for all four page sides.

+All tested parameter combinations produced perfect strip-to-corner continuity.
+The corner elements always matched the adjoining bleed strips exactly, independent of the individual settings assigned to each page side.

 ## Validated Parameter Range

 ### Bleed Width